Gearing up for your moment

 To set up the direct deposit for your pension, have your financial institution’s information and your bank account number handy when you apply.
 You can find all of the information we’ll need on a cheque.

 You can apply for your pension before you resign.
-Make sure you give your employer a resignation letter before your intended resignation date.
 Don't be worried about us informing your employer of your resignation.
 Unless you are receiving long-term income protection benefits, or currently on a leave, we will not contact your employer.

 When you're ready, don't forget to hit "submit" when you apply for your pension.
 You can work through the pension application at your own pace, but we won't start processing your application until the final buzzer sounds when you hit "submit."